samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### Predicting *differences* in thrombolysis use between hospitals with an XGBoost model

-When an XGBoost model was trained to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis, the five most influential features were:
+When an XG-Boost model was trained to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis, the five most influential features were:

 1. *Disability level (Rankin) before stroke*: lower thrombolysing units had a lower predicted probability of using thrombolysis with increasing disability before stroke.
 2. *Stroke severity (NIHSS) on arrival*: lower thrombolysing units had a lower predicted probability of using thrombolysis with lower stroke severity.